 Semiconductor Quantum Electronics

-PH2290 is a semester module in English or German language at Master’s level which is offered in summer semester.
+PH2290 is a semester module in English language at Master’s level which is offered in summer semester.

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.